Power and Protest:

 ‘Narrative’ is a word used to indicate that we should question the idea that there are ‘truths’: since the ‘truth’ has been established by white western men… perhaps the word truth hides the fact that what is being claimed is not true.
 For example, in politics the definition of the purpose of the state was for a long time (especially since the 18th century, and the ideas of John Locke) that it ‘defends our rights and our property’ – yet women (and blacks…) at the time had neither property nor rights – so in relation to the state they didn’t exist?
 If, it was argued, modern thinking had such appalling beliefs at its core, (because we were ‘modern’ we were superior and justified in exploiting others) then it was necessary to take apart (deconstruct) these ‘modern’ beliefs and to think in a new way – one that gave women, people of other races, and the natural environment their rightful place.
 Putting this in philosophical language, postmodernism saw that "discourses of power assume inequality at their very roots" (Whelehan 1995).

-freedom, and the scientific method.
-Radical political theorists, including some
+scientific method.
+Radical political theorists, including some feminists, want

-feminists, want us to examine these ideas more closely – to ‘deconstruct’ them:
+us to examine these ideas more closely – to ‘deconstruct’ them: questions then

-questions then arise such as: is there such a thing as an isolated individual
+arise such as: is there such a thing as an isolated individual whose freedom is

-whose freedom is sacrosanct?
-Are we not social beings – what about our
+sacrosanct?
+Are we not social beings – what about our responsibility to each

 The version of postmodernism that I believe is the most useful follows the seminal work by Jean-Francois Lyotard: The Postmodern Condition: A Report on Knowledge, 1979.
 In fact Lyotard with this work brought about the idea of ‘postmodernism’.

-seem to be apolitical, or as leading to cynicism, since it rejects all modern
+apolitical, or as leading to cynicism, since it rejects all modern ideas; but

-ideas; but the ‘third wave’ of feminism, together with anti-colonialism in
+the ‘third wave’ of feminism, together with anti-colonialism in recent times,

-recent times, has adopted postmodern ideas in a way that enables a critique of
+has adopted postmodern ideas in a way that enables a critique of modernism and

-modernism and of patriarchy.
-The ‘modern’ world, it is argued, came about with
+of patriarchy.
+The ‘modern’ world, it is argued, came about with the scientific

 (This is the ‘flip side’ of the Enlightenment that Kate Millett saw as having contributed to the growth of the women’s liberation movement.
 For critics of the Enlightenment there was much more about it that was conducive to the emergence of patriarchy than the liberation of women – see forthcoming notes on the Enlightenment).